 Liposuction is not a substitute for proper diet and exercise and a significant fluctuation in weight after surgery can reduce the benefits of the surgery.
 If you are planning further weight loss or plan to have children in the near future, it’s best to wait to have liposuction.
-In cases where there's also a lot of loose skin, liposuction may need to be combined with other procedures such as abdominoplasty, breast reduction, gynecomastia correction, or facelift.
+In cases where there’s also a lot of loose skin, liposuction may need to be combined with other procedures such as abdominoplasty, breast reduction, gynecomastia correction, or facelift.
 You must also be emotionally mature, understand your motivations for having this procedure, and have realistic expectations about what the surgery can achieve.
-You should have no major medical problems and ideally you should not smoke as nonsmokers heal faster and have less risks of any surgery.
+You should have no major medical problems and ideally you should not smoke as nonsmokers heal faster and have fewer risks of any surgery.

 During your initial consultation with the Plastic Surgery Group at City Centre, your plastic surgeon will discuss with you your areas of concern and the results you want from liposuction.
 After a careful examination, your plastic surgeon will advise you on what procedure(s) will lead to results that best fit your expectations.
 If you have a lot of hanging or loose skin, this may include other procedures in addition to liposuction.

-General anaesthetic for large areas or local anaesthetic for small area (e.g. neck)
+General anesthetic for large areas or local anesthetic for a small area (e.g. neck)

 Day surgery time 30 min - 4 hours

 Recovery room up to 2 hours

-May resume simple activities within a couple days.
+May resume simple activities within a couple of days

 Return to work 1 week - 1 month